 “This is edgy, dramatic, and emotionally rich historical fiction that provides a vivid look into an extraordinary moment in history” (Horn Book, starred review).

 CLOUD AND WALLFISH won the California Book Award (gold medal, Juvenile category) and was named “2017 Middle Grade Book of the Year” by the Northern California Independent Booksellers Association (NCIBA).
-It was also shortlisted for the 2017 Northern California Book Award and was on the 2017 Bank Street Best Children’s Books of the Year list.
+It also won the 2017 Northern California Book Award (Children’s Literature/Older Readers) and was on the 2017 Bank Street Best Children’s Books of the Year list.
 It is a Junior Library Guild selection and was named an ALSC Notable Children’s Book for 2017; it was also on the Cooperative Children’s Book Center best-of-the-year list (“CCBC Choices 2017″) and the “Notable Social Studies Trade Books for Young People 2017” list from the Children’s Book Council, and Barnes & Noble included it as one of “10 Notable Middle Grade Novels of 2016″ on the BNKids blog.

 The Wrinkled Crown